luke-welton/networks-lab2/report.md

 The Master is written in C++, and the Slave is written in Python.

 # Functionality
+In this lab, a Master is created as a TCP Server, allowing multiple UDP Clients to join as Slaves in a ring formation.
+In the next lab, they will be able to pass along messages to one another, but currently, they merely exist.

 # Compiling
 To compile the Master, you type `g++ Master.cpp -o Master` into the command line of a Linux machine with G++.